Thriving Gluten Free

 Let's bake!

-If you've tried this recipe, be sure to tag me on instagram @thrivingglutenfree so I can see how it turned out!
+If you've tried this recipe, be sure to leave a review below and tag me on instagram @thrivingglutenfree so I can see how it turned out!

 gluten free italian pizzelles